openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 However, in Self-Issued OP protocol flows, such mechanisms may be unavailable since Self-Issued OPs do not have API endpoints for that purpose.
 This specification proposes alternative mechanisms, where Self-Issued OPs and Relying Parties obtain each other's metadata during individual requests.

 If the RP is able to perform pre-discovery of the Self-Issued OP, and knows the Self-Issued OP's Issuer Identifier, [@!OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
-Note that when the user is expected to scan the QR code using the Self-Issued OP application, the RP may formulate a request that only includes the request parameters without including `authorization_endpoint`.
+Note that when the End-User is expected to scan the QR code using the Self-Issued OP application, the RP may formulate a request that only includes the request parameters without including `authorization_endpoint`.

 If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.